 - No dedicated storage for waist straps

-We’ve used the Everyday Backpack longer than any other bag.
-It’s still our go-to day-to-day bag when we’re in town, and we traveled with it quite a bit.
+We’ve used the Everyday Backpack for a long time before switching.
+It’s a great day-to-day bag when we’re in town, and we traveled with it quite a bit.
 We sport the 20L bag since it fits our bodies better.